TheSoftwareFactory/pulurobot-robot/README.md

 ## Functionality

 `quit` Terminates the program

 `help` Prints the help message containing available commands

 `listen` Streams information broadcasted by the robot (Still needs work).
-                  Press =Enter= to stop the stream.
+Press `Enter` to stop the stream.

 `free` Will unlock the wheels of the robot, to be able to freely move it around

 `stop` Will tell the robot to stop whatever it is currently doing

 `save [a|b]` Saves robots current coordinates as location A or B

 `goto [a|b]` Will try to route to location A or B respectively

 # Todo